Report: Antenatal sessions - lived experience and staff views of local provision

 Recommendations

-• Consider adjustments to the content so that attendee from all population groups in BNSSG feel include
+- Consider adjustments to the content so that attendees from all population groups in BNSSG feel included.